rlefkowitz/pf-data-puller/README.md

-# Pro Football Data Puller!
+# 🏈 Pro Football Data Puller!

 Welcome!
-This is the project page for a data scraper on https://pro-football-reference.com to provide data for a Senior Capstone Project at Haverford College focused on the influence of childhood economic circumstances on athletic performance of professional athletes.
+This is the project page for a data scraper targeting [Pro Football Reference](https://pro-football-reference.com) 🏆.
+This tool is part of a Senior Capstone Project at Haverford College 📚, exploring the impact of childhood economic circumstances on the athletic performance of professional athletes.

-## Usage
+## 🚀 Quick Start

-NOTE: Currently, you will need a [Zyte](https://www.zyte.com/) api key to get things rolling (place it in a file at the root called `.env` in the same format as `.env.example`).
-This is for proxying requests so we don't have to abide by those painfully slow rate limits (10req/min).
+> **Note**: You’ll need a [Zyte](https://www.zyte.com/) API key 🔑 to get things rolling!
+Place it in a `.env` file at the root of this project, following the format in `.env.example`.
+This helps us bypass slow rate limits (10 req/min).
+Also, be sure to have a Zyte certificate file `zyte-ca.crt` at the root.
+Run `python combine_certs.py` afterward to create `combined-ca-bundle.crt`.

-You will also need a Zyte CA, or certificate.
-Make sure you call it `zyte-ca.crt` and place it at the root of the project.
-After following the below instructions for creating a virtual environment, run `python combine_certs.py`.
-This should produce a file called `combined-ca-bundle.crt`.
+### 🛠 Setup Steps

-Using this project is straightforward.
-Simply open the terminal, navigate to a desirable location (optional), and clone the repository.
+1. **Clone the repository**: Open your terminal, navigate to your desired location, and clone the repo.
+2. **Install Requirements**:

-### If you have a Unix-based OS
+#### 🐧 For Unix-based OS
-Once you've cloned, you can run `make run`!
-This will set up requirements with a virtual environment `venv` and execute the script inside of that virtual environment.
+- Run `make run` to set up a virtual environment (`venv`) and install requirements.
+The script will execute inside the virtual environment.

-If you prefer conda, I'm sure you already know what to do.
-The requirements are in `requirements.txt`.
-Make sure you're using `python3.12`.
+- If you’re using Conda, use `requirements.txt` and ensure you’re running `python3.12`.
-However, `make run` does depend on using a venv, so you'll need to enter the environment, ensure you've installed the requirements, and then call `python scraper.py`.
+  - ⚠️ Note: `make run` depends on using `venv`.
+Enter the environment, install requirements, and then run `python scraper.py`.

-### Windows Users
+#### 🖥️ For Windows Users
-This project will work just fine.
-If you're comfortable with it, using `python3.12` set up a virtualenv (preferrably) or a conda environment.
-Then, `source` into the workspace, run `pip install -r requirements.txt`.
-Once that's all done, you're home free.
-Run `python scraper.py`!
+- Set up a virtual environment (or Conda) with `python3.12`.
+Activate it, then run `pip install -r requirements.txt`.
+- After setup, simply run `python scraper.py` to start scraping! 🎉

+## 🤝 Contributing
+Feel free to fork the repo and make pull requests for any improvements.

+Happy scraping! 🚀